racheleckenrod/100devs-mvc-auth-huntober-group/README.md

 [![Screenshot of NASA Astronomy Photo/Video Browser](https://user-images.githubusercontent.com/96756923/170848850-67f872fc-b92e-438b-add6-47d83673d3c9.gif)](https://github.com/ramblingadam/nasapod)

-# Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

 ---

+## To run this code on your own fork:

-# Install all the dependencies or node packages used for development via Terminal
+- Install all dependencies with `npm install`

-`npm install`

----

-# Things to add

 - Create a `.env` file and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)
   - DB_STRING: `your database URI`
- ---

- Have fun testing and improving it! 😎